 Fortunately, Apple gives you a handful of useful options to protect yourself, such as private browsing mode and some configurable settings for fine-tuning Safari’s privacy.

 Here are a few tips for increasing your privacy in Safari:

-- Use private browsing mode whenever you don’t want your search history kept and you want your website tracking to be kept to a minimum.
-A darker Safari user interface is indicative of private browsing mode, as Safari’s UI is typically white.
+- Use private browsing mode whenever you don’t want your search history kept, and you want your website tracking to be kept to a minimum.

 - Limit tracking cookies so that your login information has to be entered manually and so that unwanted websites don’t track you.